chetan-patil7/Laptop_price_predictor/README.md

 - **Interactive UI**: User-friendly interface to input laptop specifications.
 - **Machine Learning Model**: Predicts the price based on the given features.
 - **Data Visualization**: Displays insights and trends from the dataset.
-- **Deployed on Streamlit Cloud**: Accessible from any device with an internet connection.
+- **Deployed on Streamlit Cloud**: Accessible only through localhost.

 ## Table of Contents